Please note: We are currently not accepting applications for Volunteer Crisis Responders.

 - Respects an individual victim's freedom; and

-- Promotes a community wide response to reduce intimate partner violence.
+- Promotes a community-wide response to reduce intimate partner violence.

 Victim Quick Response Program+ (VQRP+)

 Victims of violent crime may need additional resources or support.
-The Victim Quick Response supports victims by lessening the impact of an event while increasing the victim's safety.
-Victims of homicide, attempted murder, serious physical assault, intimate partner violence, sexual assault, human trafficking, or hate crimes may qualify for the program.
+The Victim Quick Response Program+ supports victims by lessening the impact of an event while increasing the victim's safety.
+Victims of homicide, attempted murder, serious physical assault, intimate partner violence, sexual assault, human trafficking, and/or hate crimes may qualify for the program.
 Through this program, eligible victims with no other financial means may be able to access:

 - Emergency expenses to secure premises to ensure immediate safety or emergency accommodations and meals;